-non-executive board members, committee structures and remuneration policies.
-Other key areas for consideration are the complexity of group structures which might impact on how supervisors can evaluate firms under their supervision and whether, and how, boards evaluate their own performance.

 Strategy/Business Model Risk

 Strategy/Business Model Risk refers to the risk which firms face if they cannot compete effectively - for example, in a market economy, other firms may offer better products or substitute products at better prices and the firm may fail because they may not be able to compete at the same prices/product offerings.
 Strategy/business model risk also covers the inherent risk in the strategy (e.g. overly aggressive business growth, merger and acquisitions activity, and/or significant business diversification).
 Business model risk also covers areas such as potential 'funding mismatches' in banking, over-reliance on reinsurance in insurance, out-dated distribution models or cost bases out of line with competitors.

 Environmental Risk

-The environment in which firms operate exposes them to risk in a number of ways.
-Macro-economic risk factors make themselves felt through domestic and international developments.
+The environment firms operate in exposes them to risk in a number of ways.
+Macroeconomic risk factors make themselves felt through domestic and international developments.
 Sector specific considerations must also be assessed as different industries and subsets of firms face a similar macro environment but different industry dynamics.

-Conduct Risk

-Conduct risk is the risk the firm poses to its customers from its direct interaction with them.
-This is assessed by Consumer Protection Directorate supervisors who examine the nature and scope of a firm's products and how the firm controls the risks their products and other engagement with consumers present to them.

-Appendix C

-Impact metrics for firms in each sector14

-Category15 A: Credit Institutions

-Total Balance + Off Balance Sheet Size

-Concentration of Lending

-Intra-financial system assets

-Retail Deposit Base

-Core Tier I Capital

-14 These differ slightly from those published in the Central Bank's feedback statement on impact metrics of 27th May 2011.
-We have decided to use slightly different metrics in some impact categories in response to lessons learned during quantitative impact metric modelling and further input from supervisory divisions.

-15 Category denotes levy category for Central Bank funding.